 The EU legislation on the recognition of qualifications ceased to apply to the UK on 1 January 2021.
 UK nationals and EU citizens holding a qualification from the UK previously benefited from a simplified (in some cases automatic) recognition regime in other EU countries, which allowed professionals to supply services across the EU, including in the UK.

-As of 1 January 2021, as a general rule, UK nationals, irrespective of where they acquired their qualifications, and EU citizens with qualifications acquired in the UK will need to have their qualifications recognised in the relevant Member State on the basis of each country’s existing individual rules applicable to the qualifications of third-country nationals as of the end of the transition period.
+As of 1 January 2021, as a general rule, UK nationals, irrespective of where they acquired their qualifications, and EU citizens with qualifications acquired in the UK will need to have their qualifications recognised in the relevant Member State on the basis of each country’s existing individual rules applicable to the qualifications of third-country nationals.
+Generally, persons who obtained recognition of their qualifications before that date are entitled to continued recognition .
+However, it is important to confirm the status of individual qualifications with the appropriate authority.

 What should I do to get my qualification recognised?